 6. Favorite musical instrument (I think you can guess this one).
-The majority of worship songs in my preferred music playlist include the distinct sound of a piano in the background.
+The majority of worship songs in my preferred music playlist include the distinct sound of a piano.
 I’m hoping I get to play the piano in Heaven.
 Since I’ll be there a long time, I figure I’ll have to get good at it eventually.

-7. My favorite nighttime snack is popcorn (with real melted butter) and a big glass of orange juice (preferably with lots of pulp).
+7. My favorite nighttime snack is popcorn (with real melted butter) and a big glass of orange juice (with lots of pulp).

-9. I could easily list 10 “favorite” worship songs, but my most recent additions to my playlist include “O Come to the Altar” by Elevation Worship and “What a Beautiful Name” by Hillsong.
+9. I could easily list 10 “favorite” worship songs, but some recent additions to my playlist include “Still Rolling Stones” by Lauren Daigle and “Gratitude” by Brandon Lake.